Bible Study Lesson:

 Philippians: Overview and Introduction

-- The letter to the Philippians is like a ‘Thank You’ letter for the gift sent by the church
+- The letter to the Philippians is like a ‘Thank You’ letter for the gift sent by the church.

-- Epaphroditus fell very sick during his trip almost up to the point of death (Phil 2:27)
+- Epaphroditus fell very sick during his trip, almost up to the point of death.
+(Phil 2:27)

-- Very personal letter, ‘I’ are used more than 100 times
+- Very personal letter, ‘I’ are used more than 100 times by Paul.

-- Letter was written in about 61 a.d. from Rome in prison
+- Letter was written in about 61 a.d. from Rome in prison.

-- It was first church in Europe.
+- It was the first church planted in Europe.

 Philippe – Overview: